QishiZheng/INFS3202-Web-Project-Bristore/readme.rst

 ###################
 What is Bristore
 ###################
-Bristore is a B2C Ecommerence website.
+Bristore is a B2C Ecommerce website.